Saida0/Data-Science-Project/README.md

 ### Conclusion:
 - #### What were the results?
 Was my hypothesis correct?
+  - In my hypothesis, I had predicted that only looking at daily precipitation values would not show the same increasing trend as there is with the global monthly temperature data, but rather seasonal year-to-year precipitation values would.
+This hypothesis was somewhat correct because when looking at the data on a average monthly year-to-year basis, certain months showed an increasing trend.

 - #### What would I have done differently?
+  - When cleaning and plotting the precipitation data, I would have dropped the days where there was little or no rainfall.
+Then, I would have done a distribution plot with the total number of days presented with only heavy rainfall for each year.
+This plotting method would have probably shown a better look at the increasing occurance of heavy rainfall in NYC.